Georges Ernest Boulanger: Minister of War

 It was in the capacity of Minister of War that Boulanger gained most popularity.
 He introduced reforms for the benefit of soldiers (such as allowing soldiers to grow beards) and appealed to the French desire for revenge against Imperial Germany—in doing so, he came to be regarded as the man destined to serve that revenge (nicknamed Général Revanche).
 He also managed to quell the major workers' strike in Decazeville.
 A minor scandal arose when Philippe, comte de Paris, the nominal inheritor of the French throne in the eyes of Orléanist monarchists, married his daughter Amélie to Portugal's Carlos I, in a lavish wedding that provoked fears of anti-Republican ambitions.
 The French parliament hastily passed a law expelling all possible claimants to the crown from French territories.
 Boulanger communicated to d'Aumale his expulsion from the armed forces.
 He received the adulation of the public and the press after the Sino-French War, when France's victory added Tonkin to its colonial empire.

 He also vigorously pressed for the accelerated adoption, in just first five months of 1886, of a new rifle for the technically revolutionary smokeless powder Poudre B developed by P. Vielle two years earlier.
-Essentially, that backfired: hastily developed 8×50mmR Lebel cartridge became an unprecedented high-velocity ammunition but due to its double taper and rim handicapped French firearm development for decades to come, and hastily designed Lebel Model 1886 rifle, essentially a strengthened Kropatschek rifle from late 1870s, became obsolete much faster than any of the magazine rifles of other European militaries that followed during late 1880s and 1890s (before Boulanger, the French military planned to adopt a much more modern design as well).
-Boulanger also ordered to produce a million rifles by May 1887, but his proposal how to achieve that was entirely unrealistic (with the best efforts in manufacturing it took several years).
+Essentially, that backfired: the hastily developed 8×50mmR Lebel cartridge became an unprecedented high-velocity ammunition but due to its double taper and rim the French firearm development was handicapped for decades to come, and the hastily designed Lebel Model 1886 rifle, essentially a strengthened Kropatschek rifle from late 1870s, became obsolete much faster than any of the magazine rifles of other European militaries that followed during late 1880s and 1890s (before Boulanger, the French military planned to adopt a much more modern design as well).
+Boulanger also ordered to produce a million rifles by May 1887, but his proposal on how to achieve this was entirely unrealistic (even with the best efforts in manufacturing it took several years).

 On Freycinet's defeat in December of the same year, Boulanger was retained by René Goblet at the war office.
 Confident of political support, the general began provoking the Germans; he ordered military facilities to be built in the border region of Belfort, forbade the export of horses to German markets, and even instigated a ban on presentations of Lohengrin.
 Germany responded by calling to arms more than 70,000 reservists in February 1887.
 After the Schnaebele incident (April 1887), war was averted, but Boulanger was perceived by his supporters as coming out on top against Bismarck.
 For the Goblet government, Boulanger was an embarrassment and risk, and became engaged in a dispute with Foreign Minister Émile Flourens.
 On 17 May Goblet was voted out of office and replaced by Maurice Rouvier.
 The latter sacked Boulanger, and replaced him with Théophile Adrien Ferron on 30 May.